melj-code/my-snake-game/README.md

 # snake by meljcode <a href="https://replit.com/@meljcode/my-snake-game?v=1">🐍</a>

-## Background & Motivations
+## Background
 <div>
 If you remember the 90's, it's hard to forget this addictive classic.
-I have always had an interest in game development, but without the technical skills yet, it was great to build a game completely with Python and get a taste.
-This project also taught me visually about the importance of separating Classes for efficiency of an application running.
 </div>

 Completing this took me on a trip down memory lane to pure 90s nostalgia...